Skip to content

 Medical Experiments

-Ravensbrück was the site of inhumane medical experiments conducted on female prisoners, including tests on sterilization, infectious diseases, and other unethical procedures.
+Ravensbrück was the site of inhumane medical experiments conducted on imprisoned women, including tests on sterilization, infectious diseases, and other unethical procedures.
 These experiments often resulted in severe pain, permanent physical damage, mutilation, and death.

 Forced Labor

-The SS required prisoners to perform forced labor, primarily in agricultural projects and local industry, such as textile factories, where goods such as prisoner uniforms, SS uniforms, other clothing garments and straw items (baskets, mats, handbags) were produced in extremely difficult conditions.
+The SS required individuals to perform forced labor, primarily in agricultural projects and local industry, such as textile factories, where goods such as uniforms for the incarcerated, SS uniforms, other clothing garments, and straw items (baskets, mats, handbags) were produced in extremely difficult conditions.
 By 1944, Germany increasingly relied on forced labor to produce armaments for the German war effort.
 They faced long hours, inadequate breaks, and harsh treatment from supervisors.
-Ravensbrück became the administrative center of a system of over 40 subcamps with over 70,000 predominantly female prisoners.
-The male prisoners were forced to carry out hard labor, such as building extensions to the main camp and new sub-camps, and managing the camps' gas chambers.
+Ravensbrück became the administrative center of a system of over 40 subcamps with over 70,000 predominantly incarcerated women.